lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 ![Object explorer](object_explorer.png)

 !!!
 The data from the object explorer is the raw data from the LDAP server.
+Here you can find the values in various object fields, such as object description
 !!!

 On the right, you can tweak how the Adalanche should look like, but I personally did not spend much time on it since I was happy with the defaults.

 ![Adalanche visual options](options.png)

-It is the LDAP querying tool where it gets interesting.
+It is in the LDAP querying tool where it gets interesting.

 ![LDAP query section](ldap_query_tool.png)

 Compared to BloodHound, Adalanche is not using any database engines for storing the results.
-It is based entirely on LDAP to perform any visualization and analysis over the collected data, which is purely stored on the local file system.
+It is based entirely on LDAP to perform any visualization and analysis over the collected data (which is purely stored on the local file system).
 To visualize the results, Adalanche uses web view, which can be configured with the option ```--bind 'IP:PORT'```.

 This behavior has its pros and cons such as :